Shanta-Islam/B8A7-course-registration/README.md

 ## How I manage the state

-I have managed the states in the parent div using lifting up concept and state value pass those components with props which was needed those props values.
+I have managed the states in the parent div using lifting up concept and state value pass those components with props which was needed those props values."# course-registration-assignment7"